mballance/mballance.github.io/index.md

 ## Publications
 I enjoy writing about the work I'm doing, and presenting at conferences.
-You can find a list of publications [here](publications.html)
+You can find a list of publications [here](publications.html).

+I maintain a blog for my [personal projects](https://bitsbytesgates.blogspot.com/).
+This is where I write about new things I'm exploring, and enhancements I'm making to the various side projects that I work on.

 ## Personal Projects